Pothole damage soaring

-In general, in England, Wales and Scotland the local council will be responsible for B roads and small A roads, In England Highways England is in charge of bigger A roads and motorways, and Transport for London looks after 'red routes' in the capital.
+In general, in England, Wales and Scotland the local council will be responsible for B roads and small A roads, In England, National Highways is in charge of bigger A roads and motorways, and Transport for London looks after 'red routes' in the capital.

 In Wales motorways and trunk roads are cared for by Traffic Wales and over in Northern Ireland, TransportNI cares for all the roads.

 In Scotland, the responsibility differs depending what areas you are in.
 In the North West and North East, it falls to Bear Scotland, in the South West it’s the Scotland Transerv and in the South East it’s Amey’s job.

 So, if you spot a pothole, or swerve to avoid one, check which authority is responsible and report it.